What is Cachet?

 The No.3 Alternative to Cachet — Instatus

 Instatus is a robust solution that allows users to create a status page on their own domain in a few clicks.
-The solution is compatible with monitoring tools making it a faster-to-set-up Cachet alternative.
+The solution is compatible with monitoring tools making it a faster-to-set-up alternative.

 With Instatus, you can update your status page from Slack, display uptime in the Intercom widget, and automatically post status updates to Twitter, Microsoft Teams, and Discord.
 You can also automate your status page using tools like Datadog, New Relic, Checkly, PagerDuty, Freshping, and Pingdom enhancing the metrics and reporting when integrated with Instatus.